 - Classical computing circuits are created by connecting gates that represent certain logical operations derived from algebraic simplification of Boolean functions.
-The gates are connected using wires; whenever necessary, one can fan-out signals to share with other gates (as long as there is sufficient signal to drive the sharing inputs). - The half-adder circuit described in the previous slide can be implemented using an "exclusive or" gate and an "and" gate.
-A full adder circuit can be implemented with just the universal "nand" gate. - Observe that the "copying" of information as indicated in the sharing of signals by the "xor" and the "and" gates, while allowed for classical circuits such as the half-adder example here, is prohibited in quantum gate circuits.
+The gates are connected using wires; whenever necessary, one can fan-out signals to share with other gates (as long as there is sufficient signal to drive the sharing inputs). - The half-adder circuit can be implemented using an "exclusive or" gate and an "and" gate.
+A full adder circuit can be implemented with just the universal "nand" gate. - Observe that "copying" of information as indicated in the sharing of signals by the "XOR" and the "AND" gates, while allowed for classical circuits such as the half-adder example here, is prohibited in quantum gate circuits.
+This is because of the no-cloning theorem in quantum mechanics.
+We briefly discuss this later in the Lecture.